odhran-kainos/blog/post/26 - FastParse 1.0: Past, Present & Future.md

 cannot possibly succeed".
 This has two results:

-- We get a more precise error message `expected "world", received "foo" at index 5`, since it knows not to bother backtracking and tying the right-hand-side branch
+- We get a more precise error message `expected "world", received "foo" at index 5`, since it knows not to bother backtracking and trying the right-hand-side branch

 - As the parser reaches these cuts, we can safely discard earlier parts of the